Upgrading Qubes R3.2 to R4.0

 qvm-backup-restorefrom the command-line, use the

 If your backup verifies successfully, proceed to the next section.
 If it does not, stop.
-Go back and repeat the backup steps, review the documentation or search the qubes-users mailing list, or ask for assistance on the qubes-users mailing list or IRC.
+Go back and repeat the backup steps, review the documentation, and ask for help.

 This section provides general guidance on installing R4.0 as part of migrating from R3.2.
 For further details, please see the installation guide.

 Shut down R3.2 and boot the R4.0 installer.

 Follow the installation prompts until you get to the drive selection screen.
 Choose I want to make additional space available.
 Select the box at the top of the list in order to select all partitions.
 This will erase the entire drive, so do this only if Qubes is the only OS installed on your computer.
 If you did not successfully verify your backup in the previous section, cancel the installation, and go back to do that now.

 Complete the R4.0 installation.
 Ask for help if you run into trouble.